tomost2019/dj-colors/README.md

    - The navbar is highlighting each section meaning that the scrollspy is working.
     - The hamburger menu is working on mobile devices.
 The menu is collapsed after a link is clicked.
 2. Landing Page
- i.
-The arrow link is working.
+ i.The arrow link is working.
-  ii The animations are working.
+  ii.The animations are working.
 3. Music
  i.
 The HTML Audio controls are working.
    ii.
 The link "Visit Spotify for more" is working.